 St. Mary's Sewing Group

-Meets Tuesdays from 10:00 am till 12 Noon at the home of Margaret Sharrow.
+Meets Tuesdays from 10:00 am till 12 Noon at The Thomas Center for Senior Leadership.
 Please bring your current needlework or craft or see what others are working on.
 The handwork that folks work on include: knitting, mending, quilting, crocheting or making rugs.
 Coffee, tea and good conversation are included.
 Please email Margaret Sharrow for more information.

 The Bazaar Team meets for workshops two to three times every month for 10 months of the year.
 All are welcome.
 The workshops are an opportunity to get to know and support one another.
 The team has projects available for newcomers who would like to join - even if you feel that you are not “crafty”.